Dead No More: The Clone Conspiracy: The Amazing Spider-Man

-Trapped in Doctor Octopus' tentacles, Spider-Man expresses his disappointment that New U Technologies is cloning villains when they should be cloning other people like Prince.
+Trapped in Doctor Octopus' tentacles, Spider-Man expresses his disappointment that New U Technologies is cloning villains.
 Doctor Octopus claims that he is the real Doctor Octopus and not a clone or a hologram.
-A flashback is shown that the Doctor Octopus-possessed Octobot went to Potter's Field where his body is buried to obtain some genetic material only to find that it was grave robbed alongside the corpses of Alistair Smythe and other villains.
-Making use of the Internet, the Doctor Octopus-possessed Octobot was confirmed of his suspicions upon finding out that New U Technologies was behind the grave robbing.
-Upon arriving at New U Technologies where his body is being held, the Doctor Octopus-possessed Octobot allowed his body to be cloned and perfected.
-Upon disposing of the copy of Peter Parker's conscious within the clone body, Doctor Octopus takes control of the body and emerges from the vat resembling his earlier appearance.
-Jackal was present where he presents him with his tentacle pack.
-Now an ally of Jackal, Doctor Octopus receives the special New U Pills to prevent his body from suffering clone degeneration.
+A flashback is shown that the Doctor Octopus-possessed Octobot went to Potter's Field where his body is buried to obtain some genetic material only to find that it was stolen, along with the corpses of Alistair Smythe and other villains.
+The Doctor Octopus-possessed Octobot discovers New U Technologies is behind the grave robbing.
+Upon arriving at New U Technologies, the Doctor Octopus-possessed Octobot allowed his body to be cloned in its original form.
+After removing Parker's conscious from the clone body, Doctor Octopus transfer his mind into the new body.
+Now an ally of Jackal, Doctor Octopus receives special pills to prevent his body from suffering clone degeneration.